gpbl/isomorphic500/README.md

 ### Testing

-I'm still a beginner with Flux unit testing – so tests are missing :-) I use [mocha](http://mochajs.org), using [chai](http://chaijs.com) as assertion library.
+I'm still a beginner with Flux unit testing – so tests are missing :-) I'd use [mocha](http://mochajs.org), using [chai](http://chaijs.com) as assertion library.

 To run the tests, use this command: